iem-projects/pd-acre-amb/readme.rst

 Some, like ``amb/bus/outs~``, which combines calibration of outputs with individual delays, fader and mute and a master fader for calibration and better control are implemented.
 Testones for an bus are implemented with ``amb/bus/tones~``, where the ordering of the channels can be heard by different tuned testtones, especially for testing the correct cabling of an Ambisonic system.

+Note: order of ambisonics signal does not matter on most objects, except decoders and encoders

 Encoders and decoders
 .....................